lparcq/procmon-oprs/README.md

 - Option --name: monitor all processes with the given name.

 - Option --merge: sum the metrics of all the processes with the same name.
+The number of processes is displayed between parenthesis instead of the pid.

 Options can be specified more than once.